prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 - True if the current user is in the European Economic Area (EEA) OR if the publisher wants to have all traffic considered in-scope for GDPR
 - False if it's known that the user is outside the EEA
 - Leave the attribute unspecified if user's location is unknown

+**hasGlobalScope**
+This should be set as true if consent data was retrieved globally, or was it publisher-specific.
+For general purpose, set this to true.

 **responseCode**
 This should be false if there was some error in the consent data, true otherwise.
 False is the same as calling the callback with no parameters.